veovera/enhanced-rtmp/docs/enhanced/enhanced-rtmp-v2.md

 ## Enhanced Video

-The VideoTagHeader has been extended to define additional video codecs, multitrack capabilities, signaling support, and additional miscellaneous enhancements, while ensuring backward compatibility.
-This extension is termed the ExVideoTagHeader and is designed to be future-proof, allowing for the definition of additional video codecs, features, and corresponding signaling. \
+The **VideoTagHeader** has been extended to define additional video codecs, multitrack capabilities, signaling support, and additional miscellaneous enhancements, while ensuring backward compatibility.
+This extension is termed the **ExVideoTagHeader** and is designed to be future-proof, allowing for the definition of additional video codecs, features, and corresponding signaling. \
 &nbsp; \
 During the parsing process, the logic MUST handle unexpected or unknown elements gracefully.
-Specifically, if any critical signaling or flags (e.g., VideoFrameType, VideoPacketType, or VideoFourCc) are not recognized, the system MUST fail in a controlled and predictable manner.
+Specifically, if any critical signaling or flags (e.g., **VideoFrameType**, **VideoPacketType**, or **VideoFourCc**) are not recognized, the system MUST fail in a controlled and predictable manner.

->IMPORTANT: A single video message for a unique timestamp may include a batch of VideoPacketType values (e.g., multiple TrackId values, Metadata values).
+>**Important:** A single video message for a unique timestamp may include a batch of **VideoPacketType** values (e.g., multiple **TrackId** values, **Metadata** values).
 When parsing a video message, the bitstream MUST be processed completely to ensure all payload data has been handled.

-Table: Extended VideoTagHeader
+**Table**: Extended **VideoTagHeader**

 ```txt
 +------------------------------------------------------------------------------------+------------------------------------------------------------------------------------+